luxzg/3CX-XAPI_examples/README.md

 - Developed with the help of 3CX community!
 Thanks everyone! (links below to some helpful threads!)

 # Usage
 Scripts are generally well commented and well layed out (IMHO).
+Feel free to provide feedback!

-Simply executing the .ps1 scripts will provide an error notice :
+Simply executing the .ps1 scripts will provide guided input for mandatory parameters (such as user, key, url, etc).

-`Error: Please provide the API key using '-key' parameter.
-To see complete help use '-help'.`
+Rest of the usage is explained in help section that is reached when running scripts with `-help` parameter.

-Rest of the usage is explained in help section, such as (will differ between scripts):
+Sample help (will differ slightly between scripts):
 ```
 USAGE:
     \<script_path>\fetch_call_history.ps1 -user "test" -key "your_client_secret" -url "https://YourSubdomainHere.3cx.eu:5001" -from "YYYY-MM-DD" -to "YYYY-MM-DD" -top 100000